miguelfaf10/twiice_qt_app/README.md

 ## Design Decisions

 - **Platform Compatibility:** Developed using Qt 6.7.0 on Windows.
-- **Plotting Library:** Using Qwt 6.2.0, chosen for capabilities in plotting scientific and engineering data.
+- **Plotting Library:** Using QCustomPlot.
+Tried initially with Qwt 6.2.0 wasn't able integrated it into Qt
+- **Timestamp library** Using STL \<chrono\> module for possibility to reprent timing under millisecond precision

 ## Features